andewx/xyz.io/Readme.md

 # XYZ Recipes
 ## Overview
-xyzRecipes is a standalone web application we are using to demonstrate a fully functioning weekly meal/recipe planner.
-This is mean't to be a
+xyzRecipes is a standalone web application we are using to demonstrate a functioning weekly meal/recipe planner.

 ## API Overview - Gradle Modules
 (P) Feature; (E) **Extension